-PreventionThis course introduces the student to the conceptsManagementand procedures related to the resident's safety andof Catastropheenvironmental emergency issues are presented.
-The& UnusualCNA's role in creating a safe environment for theOccurrenceresident is discussed.
+Prevention Management of Catastrophe & Unusual Occurrence This course introduces the student to the concepts and procedures related to the resident's safety and environmental emergency issues are presented.
+The CNA's role in creating a safe environment for the resident is discussed.
 1 Theory 0 Lab 1 Clinical Body Mechanics This course provides students with an understanding of efficient and proper use of the body in performing tasks related to the role of the CNA.
 Students will understand the principles of positioning and transporting residents and will implement these principles when providing resident care.
 2 Theory 0 Lab 4 Clinical Medical & Surgical Asepsis This course presents information about asepsis and the control of infection.
 Procedures and precautions to protect residents, health care workers and others from infection are presented, including standard precautions, transmission-based precautions and biohazardous waste management.
 2 Theory 0 Lab 8 Clinical Weights & Measures This course introduces a common system of measurement used by the CNA.
 1 Theory 0 Lab 1 Clinical Patient Care Skills This course teaches the students skills needed to support and/or assist the resident in the areas of personal hygiene, an area of activities of daily living, and elimination.
 Personal hygiene or personal care is generally performed independently.
 The CNA should assist with or perform personal care only when residents are unable to perform a skill for themselves.
 Other activities included in this module are use of prosthetic devices, bowel and bladder retraining, and weighing and measuring height of the resident.
 14 Theory 9 Lab 33 Clinical Patient Care Procedures This course provides learning experiences that will prepare the CNA to safely carry out procedures that support the resident in meeting physical care needs 7 Theory 0 Lab 20 Clinical that cannot be performed independently.

-Vital Signs Vital Signs This course prepares students to know How, When and Why vital signs are taken and how to report and chart these procedures.
+vital Signs - This course diedates students to know flow, whe Vital Signs This course prepares students to know How, When --- ------------- --- and Why vital signs are taken and how to report and chart these procedures.
 Students will learn the correct procedure for measuring temperature, pulse, respirations, and blood pressure.
 They will learn to recognize and report normal and abnormal findings.

-0 Lab 6 Clinical Nutrition This course prepares students to examine the body's need for food and the effect of food on the body.
-This module includes the basic food groups, nutrients, and common therapeutic diets as well as assisting the resident to meet nutrition and hydration needs.
-2 Theory 0 Lab 6 Clinical Emergency Procedures This course introduces the students to the concepts and procedures related to emergency procedures, signs and symptoms of distress, and the role of the CNA in Long Term Care (LTC) in the response to immediate and temporary intervention in emergency situations.
-2 Theory 0 Lab 1 Clinical Long-Term Resident Care 0 4 Lab 0 Clinical Rehabilitative Nursing This course introduces the CNA to restorative care.
+Nutrition This course prepares students to examine the body's need for food and the effect of food on the body.
+This module includes the basic food groups, nutrients, and common therapeutic diets as well as assisting the resident to meet nutrition and

+Emergency

+Procedures

+This course introduces the students to the concepts and procedures related to emergency procedures, signs and symptoms of distress, and the role of the situations.

+CNA in Long Term Care (LTC) in the response to immediate and temporary intervention in emergency hydration needs.

+Long-Term Resident Care This course introduces the students to the basic structure of the body and to review the effect of aging on body structure and function.
+Common physical and psychological conditions found in elderly patients are presented along with approaches to care.
+Community resources commonly available to assist elderly patients with their psychological, recreational, and social needs are presented.

+through use of rehabilitative or restorative

+Rehabilitative This course introduces the CNA to restorative care.
+Nursing procedures.

 Each individual is entitled to reach his/her optimal level of functioning.
-The CNA assists the resident in achieving maximum independent living skills through use of rehabilitative or restorative procedures.
-3 Theory 0 Lab 4 Clinical
+The CNA assists the resident in achieving maximum independent living skills